 Objective And Subjective Threats of Freeride Skiing

-Avalanches: They are always triggered by external factors such as, for example, Sudden excessive water collection due to heavy precipitation (rain or snow), sudden increase in temperature, falling rocks and/or ice, additional load of snow due to human weight (skier, mountaineer).
+Avalanches: They are always triggered by external factors such as, for example, sudden excessive water collection due to heavy precipitation (rain or snow), a sudden increase in temperature, falling rocks and/or ice, an additional load of snow due to human weight (skier, mountaineer).
 We know 4 types of avalanches.

 - Wet avalanches

 - Dry slab avalanches

 - Loose snow avalanches